Data Modeling Guide

 - Click the Component to view its detail page

-- Click the "Edit" button to open the editor (only visible if component is unpublished)
+- Click the "Edit" button to open the stepped edit form (only visible if component is unpublished)

 Component Properties